Bennotsi-MTG/Doomsday-Codex/core/pass-the-turn.md

 hand without sufficient filter/draw spells or use your cantrips too aggressively and be a left with a Doomsday and no draw effect.

+Something else to note is that many of the techniques or cards involved in pass the turn piles have not been properly touched upon yet.
+Think of this document more as an introduction to these playlines and the concept of it being okay to not win the turn you cast Doomsday rather than a comprehensive breakdown of how they work.

 Now that we've made clear that pass the turn piles are a last resort, but may serve as an out in some situations, we are ready to get started: